Madhuri Dixit: 1980s: Early roles and breakthrough

 Her first release of 1989, Vardi, did fairly well at the box office.
 She next re-united with Anil Kapoor for Subhash Ghai's Ram Lakhan.
 She played Radha Shastri, a girl who falls in love with her childhood friend, but finds it hard to convince her father.
-Finishing up as the second highest-grossing film of the year, Ram Lakhan emerged as a "super-hit" at the box office.
-Dixit's next release was the romantic drama Prem Pratigyaa, in which she was paired opposite Mithun Chakraborty.
-Her portrayal of Laxmi Rao, a distraught woman who influences a local underworld don letting him give up his bad habits, earned her a second nomination for the Filmfare Award for Best Actress.
-Dixit collaborated with Trimurti Films for the action thriller Tridev which featured an ensemble cast (Sunny Deol, Naseeruddin Shah, Jackie Shroff, Sangeeta Bijlani, Sonam and Amrish Puri).
+Ram Lakhan was the second highest-grossing Hindi-language film of the year.
+Dixit's next release was the romantic drama Prem Pratigyaa, opposite Mithun Chakraborty.
+Her portrayal of Laxmi Rao, a distraught woman who reforms a local underworld don, earned her a second nomination for the Filmfare Award for Best Actress.
+Madhuri Dixit was cast opposite Sunny Deol in Trimurti Films' multi-cast thriller filmTridev.
 It finished up as one of the biggest hits and the third highest-grossing film of the year.

 Her next release of the year, Vidhu Vinod Chopra's drama Parinda, co-starring Anil Kapoor, Jackie Shroff and Nana Patekar was another box office hit.
 She played Paro, a schoolteacher who is killed on her wedding night along with Karan (played by Kapoor) by a gangster (played by Patekar).
 A major critical success, the film was included in News18's 2013 list of the "100 greatest Indian films of all time".
 It was selected as the official Indian submission for the 1990 Academy Award for Best Foreign Language Film but was not nominated.
 Rediff.com opined that Dixit added "touching vulnerability and soft focus appeal to the heavy duty proceedings".
-Also that year, after Prem Pratigyaa she starred in Ilaaka, Mujrim (both opposite Mithun Chakrobarty) and all three were hits.
+Also that year, after Prem Pratigyaa she starred in Ilaaka, Mujrim (both opposite Mithun Chakraborty) and all three were hits.
 Other films such as Paap Ka Ant (opposite Govinda) and Kanoon Apna Apna (opposite Sanjay Dutt) was an average grosser.